 - Developing the entity's capacity - Developing the capability of the entity's leadership and other individuals - One of the original reasons behind the creation of Publica was to increase service delivery capacity across the four partner councils by sharing common processes and procedures and eliminating (as far as possible) single points of failure.
 By working in partnership, the Councils can share the cost of commissioning bespoke and specialist advice.
 As part of the review cited at the second bullet point in section D above, the Council considered how the Publica governance model and Executive arrangements support the Council's retained officers' capacity to lead the council and develop ideas, strategies and political engagement.
-A revised senior management structure will be implemented as services transition back from Publica to the Council. - The provision of services via wholly owned companies can provide the opportunity to engage with independent Non-Executive Directors that bring a range of experience from a variety of different economic sectors. - There is a Scheme of Delegation at Member level covering the Council, Cabinet, individual Cabinet Members and other committees.
+A revised senior management structure has now been implemented as services transition back from Publica to the Council.

+- There is a Scheme of Delegation at Member level covering the Council, Cabinet, individual Cabinet Members and other committees.
 Similarly, there is a scheme of delegation for officer decisions at Executive, Non-Executive and Regulatory meetings.
 These are reviewed and revised as structures change. - Financial rules and contract procedures are in place and are reviewed and revised as required. - Induction programmes are available to new employees and Members. - A Member Development Group meets regularly and receives feedback on gaps in councillor knowledge.
-The group seeks to fill those gaps with relevant training and learning sessions. - Members on certain committees (e.g. Planning and Licensing) are required to undertake training before serving on these committees, and to attend further training to remain up to date and improve their knowledge. - Training is also provided for officers on an on-going basis as appropriate and necessary. - The Chief Executive, Section 151 officer, Monitoring Officer and the Leader of the Council have clear responsibilities.
-Roles and responsibilities are contained within the Constitution along with the Member/Officer Protocol. - A Leadership Development Programme has been run for senior managers within Publica and the Council and during 2023/24 was further developed to ensure positive leadership.
+The group seeks to fill those gaps with relevant training and learning sessions. - Members on certain committees (e.g. Planning and Licensing) are required to undertake training before serving on these committees, and to attend further training to remain up to date and improve their knowledge. - Training is also provided for officers on an on-going basis as appropriate and necessary.

+The Chief Executive, Section 151 officer, Monitoring Officer and the Leader of the Council have clear responsibilities.
+Roles and responsibilities are contained within the Constitution along with the Member/Officer Protocol.